• Home |

 Recoil

-The .45 Automatic Colt Pistol is a powerful cartridge.
-While that is good news for defensive carriers, that power and performance come at a price.
-These auto-loading pistols produce significantly more recoil than 9mm pistols.
+The .45 ACP is a powerful cartridge.
+While that is good news for defensive carriers, that performance comes at a price.
+These auto-loading pistols produce significantly more recoil than 9mm ones.
+The .45 ACP typically generates between 7.0 and 9.5 foot-pounds of recoil.

 Power and Penetration

 Larger wounds cause more tissue trauma and blood loss than smaller ones.
-Right out of the barrel, the .45 ACP has almost a tenth of an inch more in diameter than the 9mm.
-If you’re shooting expanding hollow points, those .45-caliber projectiles can expand up to double their original diameter.
+Right out of the barrel, the .45 ACP bullet has almost one tenth of an inch wider diameter than the 9mm.
+If you’re shooting expanding hollow points, those .45 caliber projectiles can expand up to double their original diameter.
 That’s a lot of tissue trauma.

 The .45 ACP's muzzle velocity is subsonic by design.
-If have to fire your home defense firearm within the confines of your front hallway, your ears will thank you for choosing a suppressed 1911.
+If you have to fire your home defense firearm within the confines of a hallway, your ears will thank you for choosing a suppressed 1911.

-The .45 also has shallower penetration than most 9mm defense loads.
-Its slow-moving, bulky bullets often prevent pass-through shots, which is important if you need to neutralize a threat near innocent bystanders.
+The .45 also generally has shallower penetration than most 9mm defense loads.
+Its slow-moving, bulky bullets often prevent pass-through shots, which can prove advantageous if you need to neutralize a threat near innocent bystanders.

 Capacity

-Although capacity varies by model, the average magazine capacity for sub-compact firearms chambered in .45 ACP is only 10 rounds.
-Many companies offer extended magazines to increase capacity, which can be a serious advantage in a fight.
+Although capacity varies by model, the average magazine capacity for sub-compact firearms chambered in .45 ACP is only 10 rounds or less.
+Many companies offer extended magazines to increase capacity, which can provide a serious advantage during a fight.

 Cost and Availability